bzar/funkeymonkey/README.md

 directly to the chosen input device.

 To match a device by metadata instead of a file path, use `-m`, for example `-m keyboard` would match any devices with "keyboard" in their name.

+Device roles are used to differentiate between event sources inside a plugin.
+For example, you could want to have two separate keyboard inputs to your plugin.
+Specify your role number list with `-r`, for example `-r 1,2` would give the first matched device role 1 and second matched device role 2.
+Devices are sorted with those given using `-i` first, those with `-m` second.
+For example, if you had `-r 1,2,3 -m foo -i /dev/input/event0 -m bar`, event0 would get role 1, any devices matching "foo" role 2 and any devices matching "bar" role 3.
+By default all devices have role 0.

+Plugins can receive command line parameters through the `-X` option.
+They are used for example for specifying configuration files.
+These should be documented by plugins.

 Notice you may need additional privileges in order to create uinput devices.
 Any modules that generate input events need this.
 Check your distribution documentation for details or run with root privileges.
 Your call.